zjuradoq/BioCRNPyler/docs/membrane_features.rst

   value of 1.

-- ``direction``: By default, the ``direction`` is set to ``None``, which will generate a CRN corresponding to an exporter
+- ``direction``: By default, the ``direction`` is set to ``None``, which will generate a CRN corresponding to an exporter.
-.. behavior. (check this, if true then okay) in reference to what?<--check, what if the membrane protein is inverted??

 The ``MembranePump`` component can uses the ``Primary_Active_Transport_MM()`` mechanism.